zoneofabi/loginsystem/ReadMe.txt

 The app will let you create a new account, and then validate that account, and then login with it.

+Once inside the login page, it will greet you by your name.
+And you also have a form which you can use to delete your account (you must enter your password before clicking the delete account button)

 How the application works on the back-end: